Jay2006sawant/WasmEdge/GSOC 2026/poc/poc3/README.md

 - If behavior parity fails, split migration is unsafe.
 - If behavior parity passes for covered groups, I can move to broader integration.

+Timing output is an early signal only.
+Correctness parity is the primary goal in this stage; performance tuning belongs to later integrated milestones.